hasToDev/cowchain-farm-app/README.md

 Stellar Laboratory [here](https://laboratory.stellar.org/#account-creator?network=futurenet).
 Also make sure you have enabled **Experimental Mode** in the Freighter browser extension.

-1. Login to Cowchain Farm with your account using Freighter.<br><br>
+1. Login to Cowchain Farm with your account using Freighter.
-2. Buy your cow at the market using Stellar native asset (XLM).<br><br>
+2. Buy your cow at the market using Stellar native asset (XLM).
-3. Feed cow every 6 hours intervals or equal to 4320 ledgers.
-   <br><u>If you don't feed the cow within 24 hours, the cow will die.</u><br><br>
+3. Feed cow every 6 hours intervals or equal to 4320 ledgers.<u>If you don't feed the cow within 24 hours, the cow will die.</u><br><br>
-5. After your cow reaches 3 days of age or equal to 51840 ledgers, you can start selling it back to the market.<br><br>
+4. After your cow reaches 3 days of age or equal to 51840 ledgers, you can start selling it back to the market.
-6. Of course, you can choose to keep feeding the cow.
-As the cow grows, the price increases (or decreases).<br><br>
+5. Of course, you can choose to keep feeding the cow.
+As the cow grows, the price increases (or decreases).
-7. The feeding interval plays an essential role in increasing or decreasing your cow's value.
-   <br>As a rule, always feed your cow no more than 18 hours after its last meal.
+6. The feeding interval plays an essential role in increasing or decreasing your cow's value.
+As a rule, always feed your cow no more than 18 hours after its last meal.

 ## Cow Feeding Guides